PeterStaev/lego-spikeprime-mindstorms-vscode/README.md

 ## Known Issues

 * When using Bluetooth and you have many programs stored on the brick it stops responding to querying slot info.
-You should eiher use USB connection or avoid using commands that wuery slot info - for example you can completely avoid them by using the automatic upload comment in your python files.
+You should eiher use USB connection or avoid using commands that query slot info - for example you can completely avoid them by using the automatic upload comment in your python files.

 ## Credits